rscode999/cnet/README.md

 To edit the network after enabling it:
 ```
-//Disables the network, allowing it to be changed
+//Disables the network, allowing it to be mutated
 net.disable();

 Add layers, remove layers, change weight/bias matrices...